edeandrea/summit-lab-spring-music/README.md

 ## Building

-This project requires Java 8 to compile.
-It will not compile with Java 9 or later.
+This project requires at least Java 8 to compile.
+It will also compile and run with Java 11.

 To build a runnable Spring Boot jar file, run the following command: